erikeldridge/erikeldridge.github.com/_posts/2017-12-02-why-we-make-things-and-why-it-matters-by-peter-korn.markdown

 59

-* "Consumerism promises spiritual and emotional fulfillment through acquisition"
+* "Consumerism promises spiritual and emotional fulfillment through acquisition" <-- Reminds me of Berry
 * "... the physical details of \[a crafted object\] speak to a more ancient materialism ... the belief that objects have mana: that the miraculous power to provide spiritual sustenance resides in the object itself, not in the achievement of ownership"
 * "... the making of the desk was a multilayered process of thinking with things."